 After you have prepared the LED strips, it is now time to glue them into the 3D printed frame.
 I didn't record every single step at that time (unfortunately it's been a while since I took the pictures shown here).
 But there are detailed pictures of each connection which hopefully make it possible to follow the steps 🙂 .

-You can use this circuit diagram as a "rough guide".
+As a "rough orientation" you can use this circuit diagram as an overview.

 The individual LED segments are therefore connected according to the following sequence.

-The connections marked in blue are only shown for the sake of completeness.
+The connections marked in blue are only drawn in for the sake of completeness.
 These are of course already present.
-Otherwise, "red" corresponds to the 5V supply and "black" to ground.
+Otherwise "red" corresponds to the 5V supply and "black" to ground.

 Before you solder the individual LED strips together, you should glue the individual LED strips into the frame as shown.